ABS-CBN: Music

-Talent Development
+Talent development

-Star Magic is the principal talent management and development arm of ABS-CBN, established in 1992.
-It is known for discovering, training, and managing many of the country's top actors, singers, and media personalities featured in ABS-CBN's programs, films, and events.
+Star Magic is the principal talent management and development arm of ABS-CBN, established in 1988 as Discovery.
+It is known for discovering, training, and managing many of the country's top actors, singers, and media personalities featured in Philippine entertainment industry programs, films, and events.
 Star Magic provides comprehensive workshops in acting, dance, and personality development, and annually introduces new talent through its Star Magic Circle and other artist launches.

-Star Magic has expanded into specialized divisions to serve different artistic fields and audiences: